 Be proactive in maintaining your documents as the IRS will expect you to support your claims with evidence.
 Test yourself by trying to access records from seven years ago.
 If you struggle, it’s time to get organized and ensure you’re prepared for any inquiries.

-Pick Your Tools Wisely
+Pick Your Ways to Reduce Taxable Income Wisely

 These tax planning strategies for high-income earners can be instrumental in reducing or deferring your taxes.
 Taxes – or at least the amount of taxes you pay – are not as inevitable as the IRS would have you believe.
 You are in control, and with a little wise counsel, you should be able to build the right tax plan for your needs.